Lionsberg/lionsberg-wiki/New Vision and Plan.md

 Our strategy is to forthrightly launch a historic, [[Citizen Led]] effort to confront and overcome the [[Meta Crisis]] in all its dimensions, while simultaneously co-creating the [[New World]].

-This requires breaking down the [[Meta Crisis]] into a [[Total Nested Hierarchy of Issues]] that can be identified, analyzed, and overcome, as well as deconstructing the New Vision and Plan into a [[Total Nested Hierarchy of Goals]] that can be progressively realized.
+Conceptualizing the scope of this approach requires breaking down the [[Meta Crisis]] into a [[Total Nested Hierarchy of Issues]] that can be identified, analyzed, and overcome, as well as deconstructing the [[New Vision and Plan]] into a [[Total Nested Hierarchy of Goals]] that can be progressively realized.

 The strategy then calls for a **transformative global movement** to awaken and unite humanity, elevate consciousness, and empower citizens towards coordinated individual and local action that advances humanity towards its shared goals and values.

-Our hypothesis is that Story serves as the most potent vehicle to achieve this progressive awakening and reunification.
+Our hypothesis is that Inspiration and Story serve as the most potent tip of the spear to achieve this progressive awakening and reunification.

+Citizens who awaken and respond to the Story will be invited to 1) share their own unique story, and 2) **connect to the Lionsberg System, Platform, and Community.**

+The role of the Lionsberg System, Platform, and Community is to continuously transform and improve itself in service of All Citizens.
+This means continuously improving the resources, benefits, infrastructure, tools, services, and technologies available to Citizens.

+Recognizing our fundamental need for belonging and our ability to be and do more together than we can insolation, Citizens will be invited to forge or join [[Groups]], which constitute the core of community life and progress.

+The Lionsberg Platform has been purpose-built to empower Individuals to organize into groups, for groups and individuals to engage in time bound, measurable, and resouceable [[Projects]].

-The strategy calls for establishing an agile [[Core Enterprise]] within the [[Lionsberg System]] to connect, serve, and empower the decentralized [[Federation]] of rising [[Citizen Impact Groups]], organizations, and institutions.
+To serve and empower this emergent decentralized [[Federation]] of [[Citizen Impact Groups]], the strategy calls for establishing an agile [[Core Enterprise]] whose role is to connect, serve, and empower All citizens, groups, and institutions.

 This will serve as a prototype of a transparent, accountable, and effective [[New Operating System]] of the [[New World]].
+If properly adopted and continuously improved, it has the potential to *become* the operating system of the New World, empowering all to help one another progress wisely towards The Goal.

+## 15 Key Strategy Points

-With this Vision and Strategy in mind, we outline the following 15 primary strategy points:
+With this Vision and Strategy in mind, we outline the following 15 key strategy points:

 1.  **Continuously improve a comprehensive and inspiring Meta Story**: Craft and continuously improve a compelling, inclusive, and inspiring story that communicates our shared vision and goals, resonating with diverse audiences worldwide and enabling them to align their [[Individual and Local Stories]] with the [[Meta Story]]..